bertie-wheen/dsa-2023-4/labs/lab1/core/pair/README.md

 3
 ```

-There are a couple of methods for you to implement to make the test framework happy - `set_second` and
+There are a couple of methods for you to implement to make the test framework happy - `get_second` and
 `reverse_iterator` - and then you're done!
 Before next lab, however, you may wish to learn some more Python, depending
 on where you're at with it.
 See you next week!